SharePoint/sp-dev-docs/docs/sp-add-ins/customize-a-list-view-in-sharepoint-add-ins-using-client-side-rendering.md

 - A SharePoint development environment (add-in isolation required for on-premises scenarios)

-For guidance about how to set up a development environment that fits your needs, see [SharePoint Add-ins](sharepoint-add-ins/md).
+For guidance about how to set up a development environment that fits your needs, see [Two types of SharePoint Add-ins: SharePoint-hosted and provider-hosted](sharepoint-add-ins.md#two-types-of-sharepoint-add-ins-sharepoint-hosted-and-provider-hosted).

 ### Core concepts to help you understand list view customization with client-side rendering